 “Saving one animal will not change the world, but it will change the world for that one animal.”

 A foster home is a temporary living situation for pets in our program while they are awaiting placement in a permanent home.
 Foster families provide shelter, food, care and love.
-Heartland occurs the costs - you contribute the time.
+Heartland incurs the costs - you contribute the time.
 The number of animals we can save depends entirely on the number of people who open their homes and hearts to foster them.

 * Starting in April, 2017, Heartland Humane Society will open an additional 4,000 square feet of shelter, creating 27 kennel spaces for dogs.
 However, not every dog is suitable for kennel living and all animals prosper faster in a foster home environment.